moq-wg/moq-transport/draft-ietf-moq-transport.md

 * StartGroup: The start Group ID.
 This field MUST be present.

 * StartObject: The start Object ID within the group corresponding to the StartGroup.
-Omitting this field implies objects from the beginning of the group.
+This field MUST be present.

 * EndGroup: The end Group ID.
 This field MUST be present.